deployphp/docs/advanced/deploy-strategies.md

 ]);
 ~~~

-Now you can run `dep deploy` command.
+Now you can run the `dep deploy` command.

 ### Reuse common recipe

-If you want to reuse some tasks from common recipe, make sure what you set `deploy_path` before tasks invoking.
+If you want to reuse some tasks from the common recipe, make sure that you set the `deploy_path` before invoking tasks.
-All common recipe tasks relying on this parameter.
+All common recipe tasks rely on this parameter.

 ~~~php
 task('build', function () {